Lake Toba: Sinking of MV Sinar Bangun

 On 18 June 2018, Lake Toba was the scene of a ferry disaster, in which over 160 people drowned.
 MV Sinar Bangun was an irregular operating vessel on the lake which capsized with many passengers on board.
 The incident caused the death of 167 people and injuries to a number of others.
 Preliminary reports found the vessel was in operation with irregularities.
-Ignoring overloading on the vessel and operating in rough weather conditions were concluded as the main reasons leading to the disaster.
+Ignoring overloading on the vessel and operating in rough weather conditions were concluded to be the main reasons leading to the disaster.

 In popular culture

 The Origin of Lake Toba is a folk story about the lake, in which once upon a time, there was a fisherman who caught a golden fish.
 Samosir Island is believed to be the golden fish's son.